tristin/akka-sdk/samples/eventsourced-customer-registry/README.md

 mvn compile exec:java
 ```

-This command will start your Akka service and a companion Akka Runtime.
+This command will start your Akka service.

 ## Exercising the service

-With your Akka service running, any defined endpoints should be available at `http://localhost:9000`.
-The ACL settings in `CustomerRegistrySetup.java` are very permissive.
-It has `Acl.Principal.ALL` which allows any traffic from the internet.
-More info at `CustomerRegistrySetup.java`.

 * Create a customer with: